galacticcouncil/hydration-node/pallets/dca/README.md

 # DCA pallet

 ## Overview
-//TODO: Dani - rewrite it as the stuff has been changed a lot A dollar-cost averaging pallet that enables users to perform repeating orders.
+A dollar-cost averaging pallet that enables users to perform repeating orders.

-When an order is submitted, it will reserve the amount for data storage and for the fee for the next trade.
+When an order is submitted, it will reserve the total amount (budget) specified by the user, as a named reserve.

-The fee is reserved for cases when the next order execution fails.
+The DCA plan is executed as long as there is balance in the budget.

-Order is, in this case, suspended and has to be resumed by the user.
+If a trade fails then the oder is suspended and has to be resumed or terminated by the user.

-This allows users to submit orders that they don’t have enough balance to execute immediately and also perpetual orders.
+Orders are executed on block initialize and they are sorted based on randomness derived from relay chain block number.

-Orders are executed on block initialize.
 Therefore they cannot be front-ran in the block they are executed.